The Book of the Unnamed Midwife: The Book of the Unnamed Midwife

 They walk to a mall and split up looking for supplies.
 After raiding a coffee shop, she sees a group of four men, and notices how they stop and gape at her.
 She doesn’t understand what is happening, but her instincts tell her to run and she turns to run just as one of the men uncoils a length of chain from his fist.

 She’s running through the mall when she sees Joe and Chicken running after her.
 They get out of the boarded-up mall first and hide in a dumpster until they are sure the men are gone.

 After they escape, Chicken makes it clear that he and Joe no longer want her to travel with them because she’s a woman.
 He says that gangs of heterosexual men would fight or even kill them to get her, and Chicken is not about to chance it.
 Joe shrugs and follows Chicken.

 This introduces what the Midwife learns is the new world order – men seeing women not as fellow human beings, but as a rare natural resource to be used both for pleasure (most women the Midwife meets post-pandemic complain of anal and oral rape) and in what she describes as “the fury to impregnate” despite the danger to the lives of the birth-givers.
 Cis gendered, heterosexual men in the new world are revealed to be utterly callous toward the danger that rape and impregnation poses to birth-givers.

-The attempted rape, the chase, and the rejection of the only two people who didn’t want to hurt her shows the Midwife that whatever else may be true in this new world, her gender is now a target for violence, trafficking, and likely death.
-But she is in San Francisco so she can get what she needs to visibly change her gender.
-She cuts her long, dark hair and finds a compression vest to masculinize her chest.
-She also dresses in men’s clothes but cannot find a costume beard or anything she can reasonably use as a beard.
+The attempted rape, the chase, and the rejection of the only two people who didn’t want to hurt her shows the Midwife that whatever else may be true in this new world, her gender is now a target for violence, and likely death.
+But, in San Francisco she can get what is needed to visibly change her gender.
+She cuts her long hair and finds a compression vest for her chest, dresses in men’s clothes but cannot find a costume beard.

 She loads her backpack with all the birth control she can raid from the clinic at a local university.
 She understands that there’s nothing she can do to keep babies alive (she learned while still working at the hospital), but she can try to keep as many women as possible alive by stopping them from getting pregnant.
 She thinks, “So is that the mission then?
 Angel of birth control?”